kxiside/jackiemoon-client/frontend/README.md

 # Jackie Moon Originals

 ## Site Description
- This is the Front-end of the site.
+This will be the back-end and API section for this site.
 JM-Originals is a passion for creativity and a curiosity for design.
-This site will be a showcase for the Artwork and clothing products Jackie Moon has forged in his lab.
-Items will be displayed for the user to choose which products they want to add to a shopping cart.
-Any art listed is up for sale by the [Designer]https://www.instagram.com/jackiemoonoriginals/ and can be contacted for any special orders.
+This site will be a showcase for  Artwork and clothing products.
+Items will be created and displayed from a user.

 ### Tech
 - React